GaetanGiraud/php-framework-example/README.md

 }
 ```
-You can also call subview inside a view:
+You can also call a subview inside a view:

 ```php
 <html>